What's the meaning of life?

 Come to me if you are tired and overstressed, and I will give you rest.
 Take my hand and learn from me, for I am gentle and humble in heart, and you will find comfort for your soul.
 I have come to give you a life worth living so that you will be fulfilled.

-But if you come with me, you must deny your own plans; allow me to lead you in the right direction instead.
+But if you come with me, you must deny your own plans; allow me to lead you in a better direction.
 If you try to save your life on your own, you will lose it.
-But if you lose your life for me, you will find a wonderful new life that you can never lose.
+But if you surrender your sinful impulses, you will find a wonderful new life that you can never lose.
 Find your joy in following Me, and I will give you the desires of your heart.

 —Jesus

-Jesus is telling us that we have a choice in whether or not we follow Him.
-If we keep struggling through the dark to find our own way, we will only find emptiness and nothingness.
-But if we choose to walk with God and let Him lead us down the right path, we will find a life that has meaning, purpose, and that fills us with true joy, contentment, and satisfaction.
+God created us with free will, so we have a choice in whether we follow Him or reject Him.
+If we keep struggling to find our own way, we'll only find emptiness.
+But if we choose to let God take our hand and lead us down HIS path, we'll find a life full of true meaning and purpose that fills us with true joy, contentment, and satisfaction.

-The One who made you loves you so much that, more than anything, He wants to give you the most fulfilling life possible.
-That doesn't mean that life is going to be all puppies and roses and rainbows, but it does mean that you will know there's a good reason to get up every morning and to face every challenge like overcoming it is a certainty.
+Your Creator wants to give you the most fulfilling life possible.
+That doesn't mean that life is going to be all sunshine, but it does mean that when it rains, you won't be alone.
+There will be a good reason to get up every morning.
+There will be good reasons to face every challenge with confidence that God is right there with you.

 If you are willing to surrender your life to Jesus and follow His purpose for your life, then you can discover a life worth living.
 You can look in the mirror every day and know that an amazing adventure awaits this person—one that has a good and meaningful end.